 Because dumb isn’t clever.

-Oh, and if you’re looking to read a little further on any of this, we’d like to highly recommend Matthew Butterick’s wonderful online book, Butterick’s Practical Typography, which is a treasure trove of learning.
+Oh, and if you’re looking to read a little further on any of this, I’d like to highly recommend Matthew Butterick’s wonderful online book, Butterick’s Practical Typography, which is a treasure trove of learning.
 His article about this very topic is brilliant, and far more concise than this one.